 Psychiatric mental health nurse practitioners (PMHNPs) are in high demand in the United States.
-Legislation guaranteeing insurance coverage for mental health conditions, a severe shortage of psychiatric mental health professionals, and a retiring psychiatrist pool are factors that create this scenario.
-This occupation is a quickly growing specialty in the country and Medicare expects this trend to continue in the near future.
+There are many reasons why this is so, including legislation that guarantees insurance coverage for mental health conditions, a severe shortage of psychiatric mental health professionals, and a large population of psychiatrists who are retiring from the profession.

 The State of the Mental Health Field

-In the United States, mental health practitioners are in short supply.
-Universal healthcare provides a means for many patients to receive critical mental health services.
-Additionally, reforms require insurance providers to deliver coverage for mental health conditions equivalent to the protection afforded for other medicinal needs.
-The requirement, outlined in the Mental Health and Addiction Parity Act of 2008, is a supplement to an act of the same name mandated in 1996 that requires insurance companies to provide lifetime benefits for mental health equivalent to other medical care benefit ceilings.
+In the United States, mental health practitioners are in short supply, while the demand for mental health services is expanding.
+Universal health care provides a means for many patients to receive critical mental health services.
+Additionally, reforms require insurance providers to deliver coverage for mental health conditions that is equivalent to the protection afforded for other medicinal needs.
+The requirement, outlined in the Mental Health and Addiction Parity Act of 2008, is a supplement to an act of the same name mandated in 1996.
+That law requires insurance companies to provide lifetime benefits for mental health that are equivalent to other medical care benefit ceilings.

 Factors Contributing to Shortage

 The dwindling psychiatrist talent pool exacerbates the shortage in the field.
 To put this in perspective, the number of physicians in all specialties rose nearly 50% between 1995 and 2015, yet the psychiatrist pool increased by only a little over 10%.
 Physician supply outpaced the population by almost 10%, but psychiatrist supply lagged behind by almost 25%.